LoginRadius/docs/content/blog/get-started-dotnet-webforms/index.md

 ![alt_text](../../assets/blog-common/api-credentials.png "image_tooltip")

+## Project Set Up

+Before doing anything, we need to first set up a Web Forms project:

+- Open Visual Studio and select `New` &rarr; `Project` from the `File` menu on your top bar.

+- Select `ASP.NET Web Application (.NET Framework)` and click `Next`.

+- Give your project a name, select a &#46;NET Framework version to use for your project, and click `Create`.
+This tutorial is using &#46;NET Framework 4.7.2.

+- Select the `Web Forms` template and click `Create`.

 ## SDK Installation

-In this tutorial, we will use JavaScript to make API calls to LoginRadius.
+In this tutorial, we'll use JavaScript to make API calls to LoginRadius.

 - Download the LoginRadius HTML5 SDK from **[Github](https://github.com/LoginRadius/HTML5-SDK)**.
+You will find the SDK script file under `html5-sdk/lib`, as `LoginRadiusV2SDK.x.x.x.js` or the minified version as `LoginRadiusV2SDK.x.x.x.min.js`.
-- Include the JavaScript file on your web page.
-In this example, we've saved the SDK script file to project's `Scripts` folder like such:
+- Save the SDK script in your project's directory.
+In this example, we've saved it in our project's `Scripts` folder like such:

 ![alt_text](images/scripts.png "image_tooltip")

-- Include the script in the web page with the following:
+- You'll need to include this script on any web page where you'd like to make API calls to LoginRadius.
+- You can do this by pasting the following script tag inside your web page's `<asp:Content></asp:Content>` tag:

 ```html
 <script src="/Scripts/LoginRadiusV2SDK.11.0.0.js" type="text/javascript"></script>